LouisMaddalena/collect/README.md

 Take note there is no space after the colon.
 Also note that you can have as many categories as you would like, the contents of the folder will have a symlink in all categories.

+There are some helper scripts that the user can launch separately, such as new_collect_file.py, to add collect files to all subfolders within a given path.
+The collect file will be pre-populated with the date in the correct format based on the folders original creation date.
+This script also has a --fix command line argument to fix misspelled or mislabled content.txt files as a batch rename.